 - Distance: There is a limit to how far little ones can walk, especially in the mountains, where the trails almost always seem to go straight up—or down.
-Here’s a guideline to use for a starting point for how far kids can hike is this: one half-mile for every year of age.
+Here’s a guideline to use for a starting point for how far kids can hike: one half-mile for every year of age.
 This may be less on a trail that gains or loses elevation.
 Here are 5 of our family’s favorite short hikes.

 - Pace: S L O W. They may run ahead, but in the end their little legs mean they move more slowly than we do.

-- Take breaks: My kids love to take breaks.
+- Plan for breaks: My kids love to take breaks.
 They don’t have to be a long one, but they do like to find a log or a rock and sit down.
 Bonus: It’s a good opportunity to make sure everyone is hydrated.
 (Keep this in mind when you’re estimating how long your hike will take.)

-- Bring plenty of water and a good supply of trail food.
-Make sure they–and you–stay hydrated and fueled.
-(If you’re into such things, you can read about a trail fuel failure that frequently comes back to haunt me in the form of a “Do you remember that time . . . ” story at the dinner table.
+- Bring plenty of water and more food than you think you need: Make sure they (and you!) stay hydrated and fueled.
+(You can read about a trail fuel failure that frequently comes back to haunt me in the form of a “Do you remember that time . . . ” story at the dinner table.
 Find it here.)